EatMoreChicken/Flask-Example-Project/README.md

 ## Notes
 - The project uses locally hosted `css` and `js` files from the `static/` directory.
 You have the option to switch to using CDNs, but the local setup is kept for simplicity.
 - An example favicon is included.
 Refer to the setup process below to add your own favicon.
+- By default, `app.debug = True` is set in `app.py`, enabling live reloads for file changes.
+You can adjust this setting as needed.

 ## Setup
 1. Install Python.